cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 lengths.
 In this case `Npk` and `Nenc` MUST indicate the maximum output length.
 It is left to the application using HPKE to define how entities communicate which encoding is used.

-The notation `pk(skX)`, depending on its use and the KEM, is either the computation of the public key using the private key, or just syntax expressing the retrieval of the public key assuming it is stored along with the private key object.

 ## Key Derivation Functions (KDFs) {#kdf-ids}